Shkyrockett/engine/Documents/Reports/Interesting.md

 }
 ```

-The final method just works, and is likely the best optimization, so long as you don't care about the order of the segments.
+The final method just works, however is still a tad slow, so long as you don't care about the order of the segments.

 ```c#
 for (int i = points.Length - 1, j = 0; j < points.Length; i = j++)